Nolene-Human/FANG/README.md

 create an Anaconda account
 import the virtual environment in this project into Anaconda.

-download application to your device
+download the application to your device

 Run, through terminal: